hinance/hinance/README.md

 On this step a pair of changes can be grouped together.
-This is how banking transfers are handled: changes with the same absolute amount, but of different sign, are assigned the same unique group identifier.
+This is how banking transfers are handled: ungrouped changes with the same absolute amount, but of different sign, are assigned the same unique group identifier.

 User specifies which changes pairs can be grouped using `canxfer` callback in `in/user_data.hs` file.

 ### Expanding Step

+On this step an ungrouped change can be grouped together with a new change of the same absolute amount but of different sign.
+This is how Hinance handles regular banking transactions, for example a payment for gas, or a bill at a restaurant.

+User specifies which changes need to be complemented and how to tag them using `addtagged` callback in `in/user_data.hs` file.

 # Usage